 • None

-As your business grows, you may qualify for customized transaction and software rates.
+As restaurants grow, they may qualify for customized transaction and software rates under Toast’s standard plans.

 PlanPay-as-you-Go Basics plan*Standard